ServiceStackApps/Chat-React/README.md

 ## Optimal Development and Deployment workflow

-Fast dev iterations is one of the immediate benefits of developing Single Page Apps, made possible because you're editing the same plain text files browsers execute, rendering them instantly view-able after a quick refresh (i.e. without needing to wait for your .NET Web Server to restart).
+Fast dev iterations are one of the immediate benefits when developing JavaScript-based Apps, made possible since you're editing the same plain text files browsers execute, so they get quickly rendered after each refresh without needing to wait for the rebuilding of VS.NET projects or ASP.NET's AppDomain to restart.

 > This fast dev cycle also extends to [ServiceStack Razor](http://razor.servicestack.net/) dynamic server pages which supports live-reloading of modified `.cshtml` Razor Views so they're view-able on-the-fly without an AppDomain restart.

-For minimal friction, the Gulp/Grunt build system takes a non-invasive approach that works around normal web dev practices of referencing external css, js files letting you develop like you would a normal static html website where changes to any html, js or css files are instantly visible after every refresh.
+For minimal friction, the Gulp/Grunt build system takes a non-invasive approach that works around normal web dev practices of being able to reference external css, js files - retaining the development experience of a normal static html website where any changes to html, js or css files are instantly visible after a refresh.

-Then to package your app for optimal deployment at production, [Gulp's useref](https://www.npmjs.org/package/gulp-useref) plugin lets you annotate existing references with the bundled and minified file of your choice.
-This is ideal as the existing external references (and their ordering) remains the master authority on how the app gets optimized for deployment, reducing the maintenance and friction required in developing and packaging an optimized Web App.
+Then to package your app for optimal deployment to production, [Gulp's useref](https://www.npmjs.org/package/gulp-useref) plugin lets you annotate existing references with how you want them bundled.
+This is ideal as the existing external references (and their ordering) remains the master source for your Apps dependencies, reducing the maintenance and friction required in developing and packaging optimized Single Page Apps.

-We can look at React Chat's dependencies to see how this works:
+We can look at React Chat's dependencies to see how this looks:

 ```html
 <!--build:css css/app.min.css-->